Reverse Engineering of Generative Models: Inferring Model Hyperparameters from Generated Images: Proposed approach

+Our dataset comprises different kinds of GMs, namely GANs, VAEs, AAs, ARs, and NFs.
+We perform clustering after separating the training data into different kinds of GMs.
+This is done to ensure that each cluster would belong to one particular kind of GM.
+Next, we select the value of \textit{k} \ie, the number of clusters, using the elbow method adopted by previous works~\cite{bholowalia2014ebk, kodinariya2013review}.
+After determining the clusters comprising of similar GMs, we estimate the ground truth ${\bf{y}}_u$ to represent the respective cluster.
+We estimate this cluster ground truth using different ways for continuous and discrete parameters.
+For the former, we take the average of each parameter using the ground truth for all GMs in the respective cluster.
+For the latter, we perform majority voting for every parameter to find the most common class across all GMs in the cluster.

+We use different loss functions to perform cluster-level prediction.
 For continuous parameters, we perform regression for parameter estimation.
-As these parameters are in different ranges, we further perform a min-max normalization to bring all parameters into the range of [$0$, $1$].
-A standard $L_2$ loss is used to estimate the prediction error:
+As these parameters are in different ranges, we further perform a min-max normalization to bring all parameters to the range of [$0$, $1$].
+An $L_2$ loss is used to estimate the prediction error: